allenl13/FinancialApp/README.md

 # FinancialApp

-A financial app helps manage investments, track subscriptions, set and monitor savings goals, and perform real-time currency conversions.
+Our app helps manage investments, track subscriptions, set and monitor savings goals, and perform real-time currency conversions.
 It also includes an AI-powered assistant, making financial management simpler and smarter.

 ---